damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1_Introduction.md

 # Introduction

-The aime of introduction is to provide more detail about the project, goal and its context.
+The introduction aims to provide more details about the project, goal, and its context.
 Context is defined as “the interrelated conditions in which something exists or occurs”

 ## Motivations